Monday, March 22, 2010

 evening Sun on the LaSals

-On the way back up to the cabin on the Sand Flats road after being in town to watch the NCAA playoffs and run some errands I snapped this photo through the windshield of the LaSals.
+way back up to the cabin on the Sand Flats road after being in town to watch the NCAA playoffs and run some errands I snapped this photo through the windshield of the LaSals.
 The cabin is on the mesa just right of center of this photograph.
 I am just passing Fins N Things at the time of this photo.

 Pickup 100 yards out